buildpacks-community/kpack/README.md

 ## Local Development Install

-Access to a Kubernetes cluster is needed in order to install the build service system controllers.
+Access to a Kubernetes cluster is needed in order to install the kpack controllers.

 ```bash
 kubectl cluster-info # ensure you have access to a cluster